 “No Pumping!
 No Pulling!
 The only air pistol a lady can load.”

 Despite the claims of Bedford, the pistol is not easier to cock in my opinion.
 It might be safer, but not easier.
-I find the pulling method used by the Pope and Quackenbush much easier than the push method of the Eureka.
-Having said that, I would not be surprised to find that people placed the heel of the compression chamber against a door frame, or something similar, and then pushed against the push rod with the weight of their body behind them.
+I find the pull method used by the Pope and Quackenbush much easier than the push method of the Eureka.
+Having said that, I would not be surprised to find that people placed the heel of the compression chamber against a door frame, or something similar, and then pushed against the pushrod with the weight of their body behind them.
 Certainly, judging by the rear cap on this example I first thought that it had perhaps been used as a hammer!
 Now I know why it appears so worn.

 Unfortunately, it wasn’t very good in the power department.
-Despite a reasonably well-fitting piston and some preload still in the spring, darts only just penetrated a cork board.
+Despite a reasonably well-fitting piston and some preload still in the spring, darts only just penetrated a corkboard.
 Cardboard would be ok but the drop could be significant even over a couple of feet.
 Perhaps it has seen better days.
-Nonetheless, this pistol was another important stepping stone in the progression towards the better performing pistols that began to appear in the early 20th century.
+Nonetheless, this pistol was another important stepping stone in the progression towards the better-performing pistols that began to appear in the early 20th century.

 It’s been quite a puzzle trying to unravel the timelines and business relationships between Bedford, Walker, Pope and Quackenbush.
 So, just to throw another curveball into the mix, there is a printed letter from Augustus Bedford which appears to suggest that he introduced the Pope Rifle Air Pistol into the market.
-This goes against popular belief that Pope would have marketed his pistol himself and not Bedford.
+This goes against the popular belief that Pope would have marketed his pistol himself and not Bedford.
 The letter is transcribed as follows…

 Since I introduced Popes Rifle Air Pistol into the market, Air Pistols have had a large sale, not only in the Gun Stores throughout the country, but in many of the Hardware & Toy stores, as well as with those dealing in Sporting Goods & Games Air Pistols are fast becoming a popular source of amusement, pleasure & practice.
 My attention was long ago called to the defects in the Air Pistols heretofore offered for sale & I have devoted much labor & study to their remedy with the “Eureka” it will be forever impossible to bruise the fingers or injure the barrel.
 My main object has been to secure a first class pistol, one which should have more force than any yet produced & consequently greater accuracy & at the same time a pistol which could be easily & safely loaded by a woman or child.
 In these desirable points I claim my Eureka Air Pistol is a success.
 The Eureka Mfg Co are now making these Pistols under my supervision & every one is guaranteed.